-Artistic/executive director, founder and violin teacher for Suzuki Music Columbus.
+Artistic/executive director, founder and violin/viola teacher for Suzuki Music Columbus.
 Maintains a full teaching studio of Suzuki violin students and co-directs the Suzuki Music Columbus Tour Group.
 Adjunct Faculty at Otterbein College.
 Active in chamber music, particularly violin-duo literature with his wife Susan, and faculty coach for Chamber Music Connection.
 Principal Second Violin Newark Granville Symphony Orchestra.
 While at Capital University Conservatory of Music from 1994-2007 he served as violin faculty, director of Suzuki programs, concertmaster Capital/Bexley Community Orchestra.
 Bachelor of Music Performance in Violin from the University of Hartford Hartt School of Music, studying violin with Eric Rosenblith and Philip Setzer of the Emerson String Quartet.
 Master of Music Performance and Suzuki Pedagogy at Southern Illinois University Edwardsville, completing long-term Suzuki teacher training with Carol Smith and Suzuki pioneer John Kendall.

 Artistic/executive director, founder and violin/viola teacher for Suzuki Music Columbus.
 Maintains a full teaching studio of Suzuki students and co-directs the Suzuki Music Columbus Tour Group.
 Adjunct Faculty at Otterbein College.
 Active in chamber music, particularly violin-duo literature with husband Doug, and faculty coach for Chamber Music Columbus.
 Personnel Manager and Violinist Newark-Granville Symphony Orchestra.
 While at Capital University Conservatory of Music from 1994-2007 she served as violin faculty and co-director of the Suzuki Summer Institute.
 Bachelor of Music Performance in Violin from the University of Hartford Hartt School of Music, studying viola with Scott Nicrenz and Rosemary Glyde.
 Master of Music Performance and Suzuki Pedagogy at Southern Illinois University Edwardsville, completing long-term Suzuki teacher training with Carol Smith and Suzuki pioneer John Kendall.

 The Lockes were honored with the Columbus Symphony Orchestra Community Educators of the Year award in 2013.
 The Lockes have directed the Summer Suzuki Institute since 1994.
 They also founded and continue to direct the Suzuki Tour Group, established in 1995 to provide high-quality performing experiences for advanced Suzuki violin students, while instilling a sense of pride and teamwork among their peers.
 In a positive and nurturing spirit, the group prepares repertoire and enjoys performing and sharing the educational ideas of Shinichi Suzuki's Talent Education.
-Over the years, the Suzuki Tour Group has performed many concerts in Ohio and internationally in Estonia, China, Italy, and Peru.
-National concert tours have included performances in Arizona, Illinois, Kentucky, Louisiana, Maine, Missouri, New Mexico, New York, Ohio, Pennsylvania and Tennessee.
+Over the years, the Suzuki Tour Group has performed many concerts in Ohio and internationally in Estonia, China, Italy, Peru, Ireland, and Czech Republic.
+National concert tours have included performances in Arizona, Illinois, Florida, Kentucky, Louisiana, Maine, Missouri, New Mexico, New York, Ohio, Pennsylvania and Tennessee.

 Megan Stallard - Violin, Co-Director North branch

 Megan Stallard is co-director of the north branch of Suzuki Music Columbus.
 She taught orchestra and Suzuki violin for Delaware City Schools for seven years and spent one year teaching orchestra for Westerville Schools.
 She holds a Bachelor of Music Education from Capital University and a Master of Education from Ashland University.
-She taught Suzuki violin at Capital Suzuki Program interenship from 2004-2007 and has registered Suzuki Association of the Americas teacher training through book 6.
+She taught Suzuki violin at Capital Suzuki Program internship from 2004-2007 and has registered Suzuki Association of the Americas teacher training through book 6.